codebandit305/vaccinesearch/README.md

 # vaccinesearch
-A web application that allows users to find the nearest vaccine providers in a one mile radius
+A web application that allows users to find the nearest vaccine providers in a one mile radius in New York State.

 #libraries
-Leaflet.markercluster (included)
+Leaflet.markercluster (included in files)

-#.env
+#contact
-change PASSWD and EMAIL to your password and email
+No contact backend available for users to contact admin.